 The Lutheran Church—Missouri Synod began work in Mexico in 1940.

-In 1987, LCMS World Relief and Human Care began mercy work in Mexico with a grant for earthquake relief.
+In 1987, the LCMS began mercy work in Mexico with a grant for earthquake relief.
 Since then, dozens of grants have supported human care and disaster response efforts.
-Most recently, LCMS World Relief and Human Care provided funding for food and clothing, debris removal, and building repairs after Hurricane Jemina in 2009.
+Most recently, the LCMS provided funding for food and clothing, debris removal, and building repairs after Hurricane Jemina in 2009.

 CAN-DO Missions, an LCMS mission society, and Children Christian Concern's Society, an LCMS Recognized Service Organization, also work in Mexico.